Cochrane Infectious Disease Group biannual editors meetingThursday, 24 Oct 2013

 The CIDG prepares systematic reviews on the benefits and harms of healthcare interventions for infectious diseases, particularly malaria, tuberculosis, diarrhoea and tropical diseases.
 The CIDG editorial base is led by Professor Paul Garner and Dr David Sinclair.
 The worldwide team of 300 authors from some 40 countries contribute to the preparation of the Cochrane Reviews is managed on a day-to-day basis by the Managing Editor, Anne Marie Stephani.
 They are supported by an international team of Editors, each with topic or methodological expertise, from India, The Gambia, Uganda, Nigeria, UK, USA, Israel, Switzerland and Australia.

 Its scope covers healthcare interventions for communicable diseases.
 The focus is mainly, but not exclusively, on diseases that affect people in low- and middle-income countries.
 These diseases include malaria, acute diarrhoea, tuberculosis, helminth infections, scabies and headlice, and other protozoan, bacterial and viral infections that are found predominantly but not exclusively in tropical and subtropical regions of the world.

-The CIDG is particularly interested in reviews relevant to the United Nations Millennium Development Goals in infectious diseases, maternal mortality and child health.
+The CIDG is particularly interested in reviews relevant to the United Nations Sustainable Development Goals in infectious diseases, maternal mortality and child health.
 Reviews are frequently used by the World Health Organization (WHO) in Guideline Development.
 For example, in the last few months the WHO used their review in recommending rotavirus vaccine for developing countries, in iron in children in malaria areas, and malaria prophylaxis for children living in areas with seasonal malaria transmission and using rapid diagnostic tests for tuberculosis.

 The meeting will last until 25 October.